semestry/.github/.github/ISSUE_TEMPLATE/spike.md

 ---
 name: Spike
 about: Create a spike which describes a research assignment to provide an estimate for another story.
 title: 'Spike: TITLE'
-labels: 'Type: Spike'
+labels: ''
 assignees: ''

 ---